Francis William Drake

 From April 1779 Drake was employed as commander-in-chief in the Downs with his flag aboard the Dunkirk 60, Captain John Milligan, and from November the storeship Dromedary 30, Captain William Denne.
 During this period he resided ashore in Deal where he suffered greatly from gout, but he remained available for active service and during the Channel Fleet retreat in August all available ships were ordered to join him in the Downs in case it were possible to effect a pincer movement on the Franco-Spanish fleet.
 He was promoted vice admiral on 26 September 1780, at about which time he was ordered to blockade the Dutch coast following the entry of the Netherlands to the war.

-Returning to the Downs, he continued in command until May 1782, retaining the Dromedary with Captain Denne and then Captain John Stone from August 1781.
-Towards the end of his tenure he briefly flew his flag aboard the Rippon 60, Captain Thomas Durrell, and the Panther 60, Captain Robert Simonton, but he was too ill for any further command and he retired ashore.
+Returning to the Downs, he continued in command until May 1782 bar a period over the winter of 1781-2 when Rear-Admiral Sir Richard Hughes replaced him, retaining the Dromedary with Captain Denne and then Captain John Stone from August 1781.
+Towards the end of his tenure he briefly flew his flag aboard the Rippon 60, Captain Thomas Durell, and the Panther 60, Captain Robert Simonton, but he was too ill for any further command and he retired ashore.

-Drake died towards the end of 1787 and was buried in his wife’s family vault at Hursley, Hampshire.
+Drake died towards the end of 1789 and was buried in his wife s family vault at Hursley, Hampshire.